martus13/pricing-service/README.md

 ```

 ### Option C — Run with Docker (optional)
-If you have Docker installed, you can build and run the image:
+If Docker is available, the image can be built and run:

 ```powershell
 docker build -t pricing-service . docker run -p 8080:8080 pricing-service
 ```
-The service will be available at http://localhost:8080
+Service will be available at http://localhost:8080

 #### About the Dockerfile